ShafayetB/Google/Google Digital Garage/Module 1-26/Module 1-26.md

 - [ ] You need to include personal contact details
 - [ ] You can use any imagery, despite copyright

+## Module 18 - Advertise on Other Websites

 If you own a film blog, which type of customer can you expect to reach with display advertising?

 - [ ] People who use ad-blockers and are interested in your subject